apache/pekko/akka-docs/src/main/paradox/cluster-metrics.md

 The publication interval is controlled by the `akka.cluster.metrics.collector.sample-interval` setting.

-The payload of the `akka.cluster.metrics.ClusterMetricsChanged` event will contain latest metrics of the node as well as other cluster member nodes metrics gossip which was received during the collector sample interval.
+The payload of the `org.apache.pekko.cluster.metrics.ClusterMetricsChanged` event will contain latest metrics of the node as well as other cluster member nodes metrics gossip which was received during the collector sample interval.